16 tricks for cheaper train fares

 Should you fix your energy?

-We’ve seen more fixed deals returning to the market this summer.
-It be worth checking them out to see if you’ll save.
+We’ve seen more fixed deals returning to the market since last summer.
+It’ll be worth checking them out to see if you’ll save.

-You’ll be comparing prices based on the price cap now, rather than January’s one, so it’s likely most fixes will say you’ll pay more.
+You’ll be comparing prices based on the price cap now, rather than April’s one, so it’s likely most fixes will say you’ll pay more.
+But of course if you didn’t fix, you’d also be paying more from April on a variable rate deal.

 If you go for one of these, bear in mind that some will charge an exit fee if you want to swap suppliers before the end of the term.

-There are also some tariffs that track at below the cap, so you’ll always pay less.
-At the time of writing these are from Eon (no exit fees) and EDF (£50 exit fees).
+There are also some tariffs that track at below the cap, so you’ll always pay less – but not necessarily less than a fix.

 Of course, these can change, so it’s worth using a comparison site to see what rates are available.